daudix/Pixfect/README.md

 ## Variants

 - Pixfect video: experimental video to pixel art GIF converter (requires ffmpeg)
-- Ditherer: Pixfect but without stylized filters like sharpen and kuwahara, can be used to reduce image size for Gemini capsule, for example
+- Ditherer: Pixfect but without stylized filters like sharpen and kuwahara, for example, it can be used to reduce image size for Gemini capsule

 ## The name